-Faculty of Technology graduates have walked into jobs with some of the UK's biggest companies after collecting their degrees at De Montfort University Leicester (DMU).
+Faculty of Computing, Engineering and Media graduates have walked into jobs with some of the UK's biggest companies after collecting their degrees at De Montfort University Leicester (DMU).

 Hewlett Packard, IBM, the NHS and British Telecom were among the firms who have snapped up our students, with others landing roles with city firms, setting off for internships abroad or preparing for further study.